 Implementing the new preferred deferred delivery service would expand Northern’s array of deferred delivery services and provide customers with an additional option to manage their storage needs with more certainty while minimizing imbalances.
 Northern also expects that its PDD service will attract new customers to Northern’s system.
 Deferred delivery service under Rate Schedule PDD is entirely optional.
 Northern is not proposing any changes to the rates, terms or conditions of any other service.
 Northern’s preferred deferred delivery service will therefore not diminish or adversely affect other service on Northern.

 Northern’s proposal is consistent with Commission policy of according higher priority to certain interruptible services which have certain firm-like characteristics but are not firm.
 The Commission approved Texas Eastern’s preferred transportation service which was an instantaneous transportation service available from May 1 to September 30, with priority over other interruptible services.
 The Commission, in accepting the rate which was payable in advance and non-refundable, stated that a reservation charge would not be inappropriate given the higher priority of the service.
 In addition, in Nautilus Pipeline Company, the Commission accepted Nautilus’ tariff sheets implementing a preferred short-haul transportation service which is subordinate to Nautilus’ firm services but higher in priority than its interruptible services.
 Northern’s preferred deferred delivery service is an interruptible service which requires that the shipper commit to injection, withdrawal, and inventory balance parameters.
 For this commitment to cycle capacity, Northern is charging a capacity charge applicable to its firm deferred delivery service in addition to the interruptible deferred delivery charges under Rate Schedule IDD.
 In return for such commitment, Northern has accorded PDD service priority over its interruptible deferred delivery service.
 According PDD service priority over interruptible deferred delivery service is appropriate given that PDD customers commit to a certain level of storage capacity and parameters dictating injections, withdrawals, and inventory balances and pay for such capacity commitment via the capacity charge.
-Interruptible deferred delivery shippers do not commit to any set storage capacity or parameters and are therefore not subject to a capacity charge.
+Interruptible deferred delivery shippers do not commit to any set storage capacity or parameters, and are, therefore, not subject to a capacity charge.
 Northern’s PDD service is consistent with the Commission’s approval of other pipelines’ “preferred” services which have priority in between firm and interruptible services.

 Sections 154.202 (a) (iv) (A) and (B) - Impact of PDD Service on Existing Customers